enszrlu/guidememaybe/project-definition.md

 - The audio player UI includes:
   - Title of the selected version (e.g., "Brief Summary")
   - 🔊 Play / pause / replay controls
-  - Button group to switch between "Brief" and "In-Depth" versions
+  - Switch to change between "Brief" and "In-Depth" versions

 **Backend API Call Example for Audio Guide Versions:**

-- GET /api/place-audio-guide?placeId=location-001&type=brief&lang=en
+- GET /api/place-audio-guide?placeId=location-001&type=brief&lang=en from backend server.
 - Server uses GPT-4 and OpenAI /v1/audio/speech with specific prompt:
 Please generate a \[brief/in-depth\] spoken guide for \[PLACE_NAME\] in \[LANGUAGE\].
 The tone should be informative, engaging, and appropriate for a mobile travel app.

 - Server returns: